LOADING ...

 friend and would be on the session

-Milton had told him me coming along
+Milton had told him about me along

-he could then pitch to record companies
+that he then pitch to record companies

-I him about 1000 times in
+I thanked him 1000 times in

-the minutes after he the plan
+the minutes after he explained the

-I was anxious, and a bit uncertain
+I was anxious, excited and a bit

-as I kept repeating to everyday
+as I kept repeating to myself

-before we the plane,
+we boarded the plane,

-Damn, we're to Nashville
+Damn, going to Nashville

-There weren't any major career moves happening
+There certainly weren't any major moves happening

-Alabhama [?]
-Shipbuilding
+Alabhama [?] company

 Meanwhile, back in Mobile, we left,

-the tape player kept on
+the player kept on recording

 This was another Lightfoot song, called the Gypsey